 Look through any health and fitness magazine and what will you find?
 An article on how to create a flat toned midsection.
 The problem is how many of you obtained that elusive hard midsection?

 The reason being for the large failure of most stomach training programs is their lack of addressing all the aspects that can potentially firm your midsection or at least aid in the illusion.
 Presented below are six steps that together (or potentially alone) will aid you in obtaining that sculpted and granite like midsection we all covet.

-Train Your Stomach Muscles, Not Your Hip Muscles!
+Step 2.
+Train Your Stomach Muscles, Not Your Hip Muscles

 Being in the fitness industry allows me to witness how most people train their midsections, usually endless leg raises, full sit ups etc. Most of these exercises just put the workload upon your hip flexors (the muscles responsible for bringing your knees towards your chest).
 Considering that you want to work your stomach it would seem sensible to select exercises that mainly work your rectus abdominis (the muscle that gives you that six pack look), and the simplest exercise for that is the crunch.

 Considering you now know spot reduction doesn't work, stop doing hundreds of repetitions non-stop on stomach exercises.
 Rather perform 3-4 sets of fifteen to twenty repetitions, if this is easy add resistance by either adding weights or moving your hands closer to your head to increase the leverage.

 Step 3.
 Train Your Transverse Abdominis

 Most people neglect to train their transverse abdominis, which is a muscle responsible for drawing in your stomach and adds stability to your spine.
 Obviously by being able to draw in your stomach you will reduce your waistline.
 To strengthen you transverse abdominis you can do two things.

 Once you can do ninety seconds perform the exercise off your forearms and toes, so there is a straight line formed from your body running diagonally from your shoulders down to your feet.